nedlom/first-blog/_posts/2021-06-09-portfolio_project_1_cli_data_gem.markdown

   end
 ```

-The instance variables defined in the initialize represent the data that can be scraped from the main page and the remaining attr_accessors tell us everything that can be retrieved from a book's personal webpage.
+The instance variables set in #initialize represent data that can be scraped directly from the main page and the remaining attr_accessors tell us everything that can be retrieved from a book's personal webpage.

 The first function called upon is #start.

 ```
+class MostReadBooks::CLI

   def start
     MostReadBooks::Scraper.new.scrape_books
     puts ""